The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 Initial Setup

-After the first boot with a fully up-to-date OpenBSD installation, I login as root in order to perform a few key system configuration steps.
+After the first boot with an up-to-date OpenBSD installation, I login as root (again, from a console prompt) in order to perform a few key system configuration steps.

 Power Management